 When John heard about the Gallopers coming up for sale, he felt it would be perfect.
 It was in a pretty dilapidated state, and absorbed a huge amount of time and money to get it up to scratch.
 In addition to their own events, John and Anna travelled the Gallopers with other steam rallies and fairs, and painted and decorated it in between events.
 When they were set up in the front garden of their rented house during restoration, the rounding boards of the Gallopers only just missed the gutters, and their landlord soon got fed up of their eccentric antics and asked them to leave.

 John decided that it would be more profitable to run a couple of rides, and so the Chair-o-Plane was bought and travelled with the Gallopers, and a few vintage side stalls, which they restored and maintained over the winter at home.

 By then their family was growing fast, and they moved into a couple of showman's wagons while travelling the rides.
 Soon the Steam Yachts came up for sale, and they did all they could to try and raise the money to buy them and restore them – embarking on another enormous labour of love which would make most people go pale at the thought.

 In 1999 a new yard was found and purchased, just before John was diagnosed with Hodgkins Lymphoma.
-The shock to the family was immense as his health deteriorated suddenly and in 2000, just as a mobile home was being set up at the Yard to make life more comfortable for him, he sadly died.
+The shock to the family was immense as his health deteriorated suddenly, and in 2000 he sadly died.
 His enthusiasm and vision had been a guiding force for the fair, along with Anna's support and skill, and their children had inherited a love for the fair and for what it stood for.
 After a very difficult few months, it was decided to get the fair back out on the road and continue what John had started.